Jughead

 I have named the Greenbrier Jughead to keep with the Archie theme of my other Corvairs: Betty ('62 4dr), Veronica ('64 coupe), and Archie ('66 140 coupe)."

-David also shared a few photos:
+David shared a few photos in March 2023:

 In August 1999, Greg Scarboro had the following to say about this van: